onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 # NEW INTRO VIDEO
 ██████████████████████████████████████████████████████████████████

+"hey there!" - enter the picture from the side with tilted head first - or start directly with "what is the most important..."

 == what makes us special - why the ultimate social system is the great enabler and at the root of everything and why systemic thinking is most important

+What is the single most important question for our species?
+On what does everything we care about depend on?
+It is how we organize ourselves - our system